 - Untreated preeclampsia is a leading cause of premature labor and birth, putting the fetus at serious risk of death or birth defects such as epilepsy, cerebral palsy, blindness, or deafness.

 Proper maternity care and prenatal monitoring by doctors and nurses should allow early detection and treatment of these potentially life-threatening conditions.
 A competent obstetrician (OB/GYN) should closely monitor women at high risk of preeclampsia.
-Risk factors for preeclampsia include first pregnancy, advanced maternal age, multi-gestational pregnancy, personal history/family history of blood pressure disorders, or those with gestational diabetes.

 Symptoms of Eclampsia and Preeclampsia